Down Highway One: Journeys through Vietnam and Cambodia

 Since Downie originally went to Vietnam to report on health conditions, many of her formal interviews were with public health officials and physicians.
 The latter were both Vietnamese and foreign, including U.S. veterans.
 Hospitals without syringes, surgeons running out of catgut … the medical information is fascinating and appalling in itself.
 It’s also a better indicator of Vietnam’s economic progress, or lack of it, than the more visible influx of imported consumer items about which we’ve heard so much of late, though this is described well too.

-But there have been many more cosmetic upgrades in the few years since 1990.
+But there have been many more cosmetic makeovers in the few years since 1990.
 You can now find French bread everywhere in Hanoi and even in small northern villages.
 “Foreigners’ prices,” which apparently used to exist only at hotels, are ubiquitous.
-Saigon’s Amerasian children must all be taking ESL classes in America.
+Saigon’s Amerasian street children must all be taking ESL classes in the United States.
 Many more places have become open to unchaperoned tourists.
 Downie never got to Dalat, never mind Dien Bien Phu.

-Due to the restrictions on foreign journalists, which tightened in 1990 in concert with the collapse of European communism, maybe there were not many willing interviewees.
+Due to the restrictions on foreign journalists, which tightened in 1990 in concert with the collapse of European communist states, maybe there were not many willing interviewees.
 And Downie was correct to keep the pronouncements of the usual authorized spokespeople mercifully brief.
 Most of these mouths will be familiar to readers in Thailand: the revolutionary doctor who believes the Communist Party betrayed its ideals; Madame Dai, the lawyer turned restaurateur; Nguyen Xuan Oanh, the re-re-educated Harvard-trained economist; the showpiece monk at Hue’s Thien Mu pagoda.
-The dearth of educated people with predictable views must be more severe than any outsider … ω
+The dearth of educated people with predictable views must be more severe than any outsider can imagine…

 This review appeared in The Nation newspaper when Vietnam was being hyped as the next Asian economic tiger.
 By 1996, investors were in full flight from the rampant corruption.
 In the new millennium, Vietnam improved its investment environment and the hype has raged anew.